-Takehiko ISHIKAWA^{1}, Paul-FRANÇOIS PARADIS^{1}, Yuki WATANABE^{2} and Noriyuki KOIKE^{3}
+Takehiko ISHIKAWA^{1}, Junpei T. OKADA^{1}, Jianqiang LI^{1,2}, Paul-François PARADIS^{1,3} and Yuki WATANABE^{4}

-Abstract: Thermophysical properties of four rare earth elements, namely lanthanum (La), praseodymium (Pr), neodymium (Nd), and terbium (Tb) have been measured using electrostatic levitation techniques.
+Abstract: Thermophysical properties of several rare earth elements have been measured using electrostatic levitation techniques.
 The understanding of the nature and behavior of rare earth metals in their liquid phases requires accurate values of their physical properties.
-However, keeping samples in their liquid phases free from contamination long enough to carry out measurements represents a formidable challenge.
-This is due to high reactivity and melts contamination of these elements with crucibles or gaseous environment.
-The use of an electrostatic levitator in vacuum conditions circumvents these difficulties and permits the measurements of the density, the surface tension, and the viscosity of these metals above and below their melting temperature.
-In this paper, the measurement methods as well as the levitation apparatus are introduced and measured values are reported.
+However, keeping the samples in their liquid phases free from contamination long enough to carry out measurements represents a formidable challenge.
+This is due to the high reactivity and contamination of these elements with a crucible or with a gaseous environment.
+The use of an electrostatic levitator in vacuum circumvents these difficulties and permits the measurements of the density, the surface tension, and the viscosity of these metals above and below their melting temperature.
+In this paper, the measurement methods as well as the levitation apparatus are introduced and the measured values are reported.

-Key words: rare earth elements, liquid, density, surface tension, viscosity
+Keywords: rare earth elements, liquid, density, surface tension, viscosity

-1. Introduction
+1. INTRODUCTION

-Lanthanum, praseodymium, neodymium and their compounds are currently used to improve the resistance of certain glasses, to fabricate hydrogen sponges and strong magnets, and as dopants in optical amplifiers1).
-Terbium has found applications as a dopant in materials that are used in solid-state devices (e.g., photovoltaic cells, laser amplifiers) and as a stabilizer of fuel cells which operate at high temperatures.
-Terbium is also utilized in alloys and in the production of television tubes and fluorescent lamps1).
+Rare earth elements and their compounds are currently used to improve the resistance of certain glasses, to fabricate hydrogen sponges and strong magnets, and as dopants in optical amplifiers1).
 To assist further material development, the knowledge of the physical properties of rare earth metals and their temperature dependences is therefore paramount.
-However, La, Pr, Nd, and Tb are very reactive, oxidizing rapidly when exposed to air and reacting directly with nitrogen and other elements1).
+However, rare earths are very reactive, oxidizing rapidly when exposed to air and reacting directly with nitrogen and other elements1).

-This explains why accurate physical properties are difficult to measure above their melting points when traditional methods are used (e.g., crucible, support) and why there are no data reported in the undercooled region.
-Here, electrostatic levitation in vacuum isolated a sample against contaminating walls and surrounding gases 2-5.
-This circumvented the problems related to high temperature processing and allowed an accurate non-contact determination of the density, the surface tension, and the viscosity of liquid La, Pr, Nd, and Tb.
+This explains why accurate physical properties are difficult to measure above their melting points when traditional methods are used (e.g., crucible, support) and why there are no data reported in the supercooled region.
+Here, an electrostatic levitator in vacuum isolated a sample against contaminating walls and surrounding gases2-5).
+This circumvented the problems related to high temperature processing and allowed an accurate non-contact determination of the density, the surface tension, and the viscosity of liquid Y, La, Ce, Pr, Nd, Gd, Tb, and Lu.
 This paper shortly introduces the facility, describes the processing and property determination methods, and then presents preliminary experimental results.